22.7.11

 “Merry we meet.”

-She lit a white candle on the stone altar and stepped into the circle.
+She stepped into the circle, and lit a white candle on the stone altar.

 It was then she felt a dragging motion as if water deadened her limbs and crawled to her neck, holding her firm as if the strangling would be slow over a period of days.
 At once she became aware of the necklace she had worn since her fifteen birthday.
 It had become a tight reminder of old songs and past chapters; all hard won to be neatly forgotten.

 This convincing had the young girl emptying her pockets of the tools and findings of the day.
-With the look of someone having to pick out of retribution and with great ceremony he moved his hand over the collection as if sensing energy.
+With the look of someone picking out retribution, and with great ceremony he moved his hand over the collection as if sensing energy.
 With disenchanted enthusiasm his hand hovered over the spilling of broken Coquina, an entire twirl of tangerine peel, a bit of string, a tangle of monofilament, a barbed fishhook and broken stick.
 He scooped up the fish line and held it out to her.

 “Let out the knots and I’ll show you.”